alinex/bash-lib/README.md

 1. Install mandatory packages
 2. Download bashlib to your system
 3. Setup BASHLIB_HOME in your environment.
 4. Update local configuration files.

 The update will be the same, you only need to download the new files and overwrite the old ones.
+If you want to remove it later the commands will be shown while installing/updating, too.

 ## Usage